SSRyadav-22/SSRyadav-22/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Engineering in AIML
 - 💞️ I’m looking to collaborate on All kinds of projects
-- 📫 How to reach me @SSRyadav_22 on Telegram
+- 📫 How to reach me @SSRyadav_22 on Instagram
-- 😄 Pronouns: Sai
+- 😄 Pronouns: He

 <!---
 SSRyadav-22/SSRyadav-22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.